 Gantt Chart¶

-In Rulex Studio, this widget allows users to easily visualize and edit projects through its drag-and-drop interface.
+In Rulex Studio, the Gantt chart allows users to easily visualize and edit projects activities through its intuitive drag-and-drop interface.

 Both these areas can be used to edit the underlying dataset through specific options listed in this page.
 More information about the editing operations available for this widget is available in the dedicated paragraph.